sksoumik/programming_notes/README.md

 It a process of measuring the performance of a company's products, services, or processes against those of another business considered to be the best in the industry, aka “best in class.”
 The point of **benchmarking** is to identify internal opportunities for improvement.
 The same concept applies for the ML use cases as well.
 For example, It's a tool, comparing how well one ML method does at performing a specific task compared to another ML method which is already known as the best in that category.

+##### Bands and Modes of Image

+An image can consist of one or more bands of data.
+The Python Imaging Library allows you to store several bands in a single image, provided they all have the same dimensions and depth.
+For example, a PNG image might have ‘R’, ‘G’, ‘B’, and ‘A’ bands for the red, green, blue, and alpha transparency values.
+Many operations act on each band separately, e.g., histograms.
+It is often useful to think of each pixel as having one value per band.

+The mode of an image defines the **type and depth** of a pixel in the image.
+The current release supports the following standard modes: [Read](https://pillow.readthedocs.io/en/3.0.x/handbook/concepts.html#concept-modes)

+##### Mixed-Precision

+Mixed precision is the use of both 16-bit and 32-bit floating-point types in a model during training to make it run faster and use less memory.
+By keeping certain parts of the model in the 32-bit types for numeric stability, the model will have a lower step time and train equally as well in terms of the evaluation metrics such as accuracy.